 So as I have a lot to do in the garden today, I will rip off something I wrote on Facebook a while ago:

-I started playing ogame some time ago and started chatting with another player.
+I started playing OGame some time ago and started chatting with another player, strategies, what building next and the like.
 Turned out it was his first time ever to play OGame.
-When I told him that I had been playing OGame for some 10 years he told me that he was only 8.
+When I told him that I had been playing OGame for some 11 years he told me that he was only 12.
 Up till then we were on absolute even grounds.
-A game can bridge an age difference of 34 years, doesnt give anything about looks, age, gender, sexual orientation…
+A game can bridge an age difference of 30 years, doesn’t give anything about looks, age, gender, sexual orientation…

 MMOs are still being laughed at.
 Working in games, outsiders often take a jibe at me, „why don’t you do something worthwhile?“